Can You Vacuum Seal Potatoes? (Answered)

 Prepare your normal dish of mashed potatoes.
 Make them into patties which are like small flat cakes of the mashed potatoes.
 Place the patties on a cooking sheet and freeze them until they are totally frozen.

-See also Can You Vacuum Seal Quiche?
-(Things You Should Know)
+See also Can You Vacuum Seal Avocados?
+(Answered)

 Once frozen, place your frozen patties in vacuum seal bags or jars depending on what you use for preservation.
 Vacuum seal the potatoes and place them in the refrigerator or freezer.